Brainspotting vs EMDR: Which is Better for Your Anxiety?

 1. Greater Flexibility and Cultural Integration

 Because Brainspotting is not constrained by a fixed protocol, it is especially supportive for clients who have felt judged, pathologized, or “noncompliant” in past therapy experiences.
-Its integrative model allows for the inclusion of clients’ cultural, spiritual, and ancestral frameworks — offering a more holistic, decolonized approach.
+Its integrative model allows for the inclusion of your cultural, spiritual, and ancestral frameworks, which offers a more holistic, decolonized approach.

 Research also highlights Brainspotting’s liberatory potential for BIPOC clients and others seeking relief from Race-Based Traumatic Stress, where traditional models may have reinforced systemic biases (Berger, 2021).